GreyMatteOr/puzzlooza-ui/README.md

 **[puzzlooza](https://greymatteor.github.io/puzzlooza-ui/)** is an online app where users from all over the internet might solve a puzzle together.
 An on-going (?) web-sockets project done in a short time!

-If you'd like to begin contributing, checkout the [Project Milestones](https://github.com/GreyMatteOr/puzzlooza-host/milestones).

 ### How to start playing
 Merely navigate to [puzzlooza site](https://greymatteor.github.io/puzzlooza-ui/), wait for the server to boot, and begin playing with users anywhere!
 If the site has been inactive for too long, the server goes to sleep.
 When this happens, it may take up to 20 seconds to boot again.